|

 The name Pisa comes from the leaning Tower of Pisa and alludes to this plant's habit of leaning in the wind.
 It is a Leucadendron floridum hybrid that originated in the 1976 from seed imported into New Zealand by Geoff Jewell.
 It was introduced into the trade by Duncan & Davies Nursery of New Plymouth, New Zealand in 1978 and we grew it at our nursery from 1992 until 2020.

-The information displayed on this page about Leucadendron 'Pisa' is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
-We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
-We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.
+Information displayed on this page about Leucadendron 'Pisa' is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 |